davenicholson-xyz/wallheaven/README.md

 ## 🌆 Wallheaven - Random wallpaper fetcher and setter for wallhaven.cc

 Wallheaven is a CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
 Wallheaven will randomly choose a wallpaper from various lists including your own collections using your API key.
 Wallheaven will set the wallpaper on your desktop on Windows, Mac and many Linux desktop environments.
+### Supported desktop environments

+- Windows
+- MacOS
+- Linux
+  - Gnome
+  - Ubuntu
+  - KDE Plasma
+  - XFCE
+  - Cinnamon
+  - MATE
+  - Budgie

 Any unsupported can be manually set by passing a custom script.
 Feel free to raise an issue or a pull request for any missing environments.

 All queries and selected wallpapers are cached to cut down on API calls.